MicrosoftDocs/Viva/Viva/engage/leadership-identification.md

 ## Manage a leader's audience

 After a leader is identified, the next step is to manage the leader’s audience.
-This task is for the Engage admin, Yammer verified admin, Yammer network admin, corporate communicator, and leader or leader's delegate managers.
+This task is for the Engage admin, Viva Engage verified admin, Viva Engage network admin, corporate communicator, and leader or leader's delegate managers.

 On the **Manage leaders** list, find the leader’s row and select the pencil icon next in it to edit.